Jose Garcia Player Props: Reds vs. Phillies

-Jose Garcia -- 1-for-3 with a double and an RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Taijuan Walker on the hill, on April 14 at 6:40 PM ET.
+Jose Garcia -- 1-for-3 in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Matt Strahm on the mound, on April 15 at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Phillies.
+In his most recent game he had a one-hit showing (1-for-3) against the Phillies.

 Jose Garcia Game Info & Props vs. the Phillies